mapeditor/tiled/docs/manual/terrain.rst

 so the terrain tool doesn't really know how to help (because we also have no transitions to "nothing" in our tileset).
 There are two ways out of this:

-* We can hold ``Ctrl`` to paint a slightly larger area.
+* We can hold ``Ctrl`` (``Command`` on a Mac) to paint a slightly larger area.
   This way we will paint at least a single tile filled with the selected terrain, though this is not convenient for painting larger areas.

 * Assuming we're out to create a desert map, it's better to start by filling the entire map with sand.
 Just switch back to the *Tilesets* window for a